 "Self-Commissioning" Art Rarely Works

 Fortunately, you haven't wasted your time creating this painting.
 It's a wonderful piece that reflects how the pilot's life has impacted you as an artist and as a woman.
 The public can read her story anywhere, but they can only get your interpretation of that story from you through your painting.
-A possible idea might be for you to paint a series of related pictures, perhaps focusing on other women of note, and work towards showing them all together at a gallery or exhibition space.
+A possible idea on where to go from here might be for you to paint a series of related pictures, perhaps focusing on other women of note, and work towards showing them all together at a gallery or exhibition space.